 (2) If the Pastor has already served in a congregation for 12 years he shall be transferred.
 However, one extension is possible if the Pastor, the Congregational Council and Church Council agree thereto.
 The period of extension shall be determined, however shall not exceed 6 years.

-(3) The transfer in terms of paragraph (1)(a) is initiated either by the Congregational Council or by the Visitator or by Church Council.
+(3) The transfer in terms of Section 47(1)(a) is initiated either by the Congregational Council or by the Visitator or by Church Council.
 In all other cases Church Council initiates a transfer.

 (4) The Pastor, the Congregational Council and Visitator shall be consulted before a transfer takes place.